PauuloG/check-twitter-handle/README.md

 ### Cron usage

-In the following example, the program will check every minute if the vehicle has been impounded.
+In the following example, the program will check every minute if the twitter handles are available.
 ```
 * * * * docker run --rm -v $(pwd)/.env:/go/bin/.env docker.io/pauulog/check-twitter-handle:latest --notifier=slack check
 ```